AyonRRahman/Dsacstar-with-homographyloss/README.md

 python datasetup.py -h
 ```
 ## Training
+For initializing the scene we are still using the code from Dsac* git repository.
+As soon as the code is ready it will be updated here.
-For training, run the following command
+For end to end training, run the following command
 ```
 python dsacstar_training_with_homography.py <Dataset-Name> <Scene-Name>  --iterations 10000 --network_in <Path to file for initializing the Network>
 ```